There are paths that by strange chances on Christmas Eve mix up in time, space, thought, crazy activation… Some fact. Some fantasy. Who knows?

 So it happened once upon a near but distant whimsical time in a universe that was hoodwinked into criss crossing paths.
 Five companions on one.
 Three, on the other.
 Switching both respective destinations.

 Our first group of travelers, names familiar to young and old alike – Dorothy and Toto, Tin Man, Scarecrow, Cowardly Lion – were following the fabled Yellow Brick Road to Oz when the unexpected celestial switcheroo occurred.

-Quite suddenly they were sideswiped by a brilliant klieg light that seemed to whisk them through December’s winter gloom.
+Quite suddenly, they were sideswiped by a brilliant klieg light that seemed to whisk them through December’s winter gloom.
 Giddy.
 Very, very young.
 Exuberantly naive at heart.
 They forgot all about Oz, which isn’t an easy thing to do.
-Ask any LGBT grown up or drag queen.
+Ask any LGBTQ grownup or drag queen.

-(Our second regal sojourners: Caspar, Balthasa,.
-Melchoir – bearing gifts for someone deemed eventually of high political estate – were baffled to find themselves in a poppy-infested countryside, traveling only heaven knows to where.
+(Our second regal sojourners: Caspar, Balthasa and Melchoir – bearing gifts for someone deemed eventually of high political estate – were baffled to find themselves in a poppy-infested countryside, traveling only heaven knows to where.
 A neon sign pointed MGM: “Much Grander Make Believe!”)

 Along the way, Dorothy and her rerouted friends found themselves waved at by shepherds tending flocks by night.
 “It seems we’re celebrities,” giggled Scarecrow, as Tin Man, Cowardly Lion and little barking Toto busied themselves (bravely to be sure) in chasing off wolves in sheep’s clothing howling too close for comfort.

 Yea, verily, readers, the night was radiantly clear.
 And the starry light got even brighter.
 “No doubt!” ventured Scarecrow, with newfound mental acumen, “This star is of -1.44 magnitude.
 A biggie.”